Ergodic properties of some piecewise-deterministic Markov process with application to gene expression modelling: Abstract

 \section{Abstract}

-A piecewise-deterministic Markov process, specified by switching flows and random jumps, as well as the associated chain of post-jump locations, are investigated in this paper.
-Asymptotic stability with exponential rate of convergence to the unique invariant measure and the strong law of large numbers are proven for the chain.
-Further, the relations between the aforementioned ergodic properties of the chain and of the corresponding process are studied.
-In particular, it is established that the existence and the uniqueness of an invariant measure for the continuous-time process, as well as the strong law of large numbers for this process, follow from the results obtained for the discrete-time model.
-An~abstract random dynamical system, associated with the studied process, is inspired by a certain biological model for gene expression, which is also discussed within this paper.
+A piecewise-deterministic Markov process, specified by random jumps and switching semiflows, as well as the associated Markov chain given by its post-jump locations, are investigated in this paper.
+The existence of an exponentially attracting invariant measure and the strong law of large numbers are proven for the chain.
+Further, a one-to-one correspondence between invariant measures for the chain and invariant measures for the continuous-time process is established.
+This result, together with the aforementioned ergodic properties of the discrete-time model, is used to derive the strong law of large numbers for the process.
+The studied random dynamical systems are inspired by certain biological models of gene expression, which are also discussed within this paper.